Wide Plank Flooring: Your Complete Cost Breakdown

 Key Takeaways

-• Match Your Material to Your Budget: Solid hardwood is a premium investment, engineered wood offers a versatile mid-range option with real wood appeal, and luxury vinyl plank (LVP) delivers the wide plank look for a fraction of the cost.
+- Match Your Material to Your Budget: Solid hardwood is a premium investment, engineered wood offers a versatile mid-range option with real wood appeal, and luxury vinyl plank (LVP) delivers the wide plank look for a fraction of the cost.

-• Understand What Drives the Price Up: The final cost per square foot is influenced by more than just the material.
+- Understand What Drives the Price Up: The final cost per square foot is influenced by more than just the material.
 Wider and longer planks, rarer wood species, and custom finishes will all increase the price tag of any flooring type.

-• Budget for the Full Installation, Not Just the Planks: Your total investment includes essential expenses beyond the flooring itself.
+- Budget for the Full Installation, Not Just the Planks: Your total investment includes essential expenses beyond the flooring itself.
 Remember to account for professional labor, subfloor preparation, underlayment, and finishing materials like trim and molding.

-What is Wide Plank Flooring?
+What Exactly Is Wide Plank Flooring?

 If you’ve ever walked into a room and felt an immediate sense of spaciousness and warmth from the floor up, you were likely standing on wide plank flooring.
 This style has become a go-to for homeowners and designers aiming for a look that’s both classic and modern.
 Unlike traditional strip flooring, which uses narrow boards that can make a room feel busy, wide plank flooring creates a cleaner, more expansive feel that lets the natural beauty of the wood take center stage.
 The fewer seams mean less visual clutter, allowing the unique grain, knots, and character of each board to shine through.